MDX

 }

-In this example, the MDXContent component renders a string of MDX content within your React components.
+In this example, the MDX component renders a string of MDX content.
 It parses the MDX and converts it into React components that can be rendered in your application.

 MDX with Next.js